cloud-custodian/cloud-custodian/docs/source/gcp/contribute.rst

 Create your new GCP Resource.

-The resource extends QueryResourceManager.
-It have @resources.register with name of the resource.
-The name will be used in policies.
-Also the resource has resource_type class with the following
-fields:
+Most resources extend the QueryResourceManager class.
+Each class definition will use the @resources.register('<resource_name>') decorator to register that class as a Custodian resource substituting <resource_name> with the new resource name.
+The name specified in the decorator is how the resource will be referenced within policies.

+Each resource also contains an internal class called resource_type, which contains metadata about the resource definition, and has the following attributes:

 - ``service`` is required field, part of the request to GCP resource, The name of GCP service.